kee-reel/hacker/content/python/conditions.md

 	print('Value 1 is less than value 2')
 else:
 	print('Value 1 is equal to value 2')
+# Value 1 is or less than value 2

 if value_2 >= 8:
 	print('Value 1 is equal to or more than 8')
+# Value 1 is equal to or more than 8

 some_list = [1, 2, 3, 4, 5]